5 Hispanic Icons Who Made An Impact On The World

 Cesar Chavez

 Cesar Chavez was a Mexican-American farm worker, labor leader, and civil rights activist.
-His parents were migrant farm workers, which means they had to move regularly, and Chavez often had to move schools.
+His parents were migrant farm workers, meaning they had to move regularly, causing Chavez to switch schools frequently.
 On weekends, he worked in the fields with his family, and after graduating from eighth grade, he dropped out of school to be a farm worker full-time.

 In 1962, Chavez and Dolores Huerta founded the National Farm Workers Association (which later became the United Farm Workers).
 The goal of the organization was to improve wages and working conditions for farm workers.